memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------

+Daily rankings - want to show history of total and 3-day rankings over the last week.

+Dissolve rate - when policies are merged: refund with the usual penalty rate for the policy owner, 100% refund for other people who voted on it.
+  - Is this the same for "retired" policies?
+  - What about those deleted due to abuse?
+  - Can we do this by writing a user_policy_votes record for the owner with appropriate penalty?
+Note we have to handle the fact that the policy has been merged/disabled but still include the penalty in the count.

+- Comments per category as well as per policy:
+  - this can maybe just work by aggregating in the UI the comments for all policies in a category.
+  - unless we need people to be able to have discussion on the category too, e.g. about proposing new policies?

 - "hot categories" data (trending categories) - categories plus some kind of activity metric.

 - "hot tags" data (trending tags) - tags plus some kind of activity metric.